 One of the main focal points of the diet that sets itself apart from others is the copious amount of olive oil, ideally extra-virgin and cold pressed.
 While oils oftentimes get a bad rap, nutrition experts argue that the incorporation of olive oil in the Mediterranean diet is a crucial component that leads to abundant health benefits.
 Olive oil contains powerful antioxidants called phenols that fight free radical damage and lower inflammation.
 To learn more, check out our article on olive oil.

-The Mediterranean diet is often associated with its cardiovascular benefits and low-obesity rates.
-However, there is scientific evidence that the diet might also be linked to the reduction of cancer.
+Although the Mediterranean diet is most often associated with heart health benefits and low-obesity rates, there is scientific evidence that the diet might also be linked to the reduction of cancer.
 A recent study published by the International Journal of Cancer suggests that the Mediterranean Diet may lower the risk of a postmenopausal form of cancer called estrogen-receptor-negative breast cancer.
 The study, which began in 1986, tracked 62,573 women, ages 55 to 69 in the Netherlands.
 Over that time, researchers were able to prove that post-menopausal estrogen-receptor-negative breast cancer was 40% less common in women who closely followed a Mediterranean diet.